6 Nutrients For Glowing Skin

 2. Vitamin A

 Vitamin A is required for your body to produce retinol.
 Have you heard of this word before?
 It’s an ingredient commonly found in anti-aging skincare creams and face masks.

 Vitamin A interacts with the skin to influence growth, cellular turnover, and the activity of oil glands.
 In particular, vitamin A is believed to affect skin aging and prevent acne.

 Top Foods That Are High In Vitamin A: Organ meats (organic, pasture-fed), egg yolk (from free-range eggs), and bright orange veggies (these contain beta-carotene, which your body uses to make Vitamin A).

 Used by humans for millennia, copper is believed by many to create healing energy.
 Today, we know that copper is essential for many bodily functions and plays an integral role in the health of your skin.

-People with copper deficiency often experience more brittle, wrinkled skin, slower wound healing, higher inflammation and premature graying.
+People with a copper deficiency often experience more brittle, wrinkled skin, slower wound healing, higher inflammation, and premature graying.
 This is because copper plays an important role in collagen synthesis (that’s the stuff that keeps your skin smooth and supple!).
-It is also an integral part of the pigment which dyes our eyes, skin and hair.
+It is also an integral part of the pigment which dyes our eyes, skin, and hair.

 4. Vitamin C